TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

 (they are connected with an "AND", a logical conjunction).
 If a single condition is false, the value returned is false.

-The returned value may still be negated by the :ref:`if-negate`-property.
+The returned value may still be negated by the :t3-function-if:`negate`-property.

 There is no else property available.
 The "else" branch of an "if" statement is a missing feature.
 You can implement a workaround by a logic based on the